-Candidiasis is a common problem known as thrush, yeast infection, or leaky gut syndrome depending on where the yeast overgrowth is located.
+Candidiasis is a common problem known as yeast infection, thrush, or leaky gut syndrome depending on where the yeast overgrowth is located.
 Candidiasis is caused by overgrowth of a naturally occurring fungus.
 The fungus, Candida Albicans, is one of many organisms that live in the human mouth and gastrointestinal tract.
 Under normal circumstances Candida causes no harmful effects.

 Problems occur when Candida switches from a non-invasive, sugar fermenting yeast to an invasive fungus with long, root-like structures.
-In time, these rhizoids can penetrate intestinal walls, leaving tiny holes that allow undigested food particles and bacteria to enter the bloodstream.
+In time, these rhizoids can penetrate intestinal walls, leaving microscopic holes that allow undigested food particles and bacteria to enter the body cavities and bloodstream.

 Symptoms of Candidiasis include fatigue, depression, digestive problems, abdominal pain, indigestion, heartburn, sore throat, white coating on the tongue, cough, sinus problems, bad breath, itching, headaches, skin rashes, milky discharge, and re-occurring vaginal yeast infections.

 If Candidiasis is suspected, a cleansing diet is recommended.
-Avoid all sugar, dairy products (except yogurt), vinegar, coffee, black tea, caffeine colas, alcohol, and artificial sweeteners.
+Avoid all sugar, dairy products, vinegar, coffee, black tea, caffeine, colas, soda pop, alcohol, and artificial sweeteners.
 Avoid nuts (except almonds) and mushrooms.
 Carbohydrates, preservatives, processed foods, smoked meats, dried fruits, pickles, cured meats, and breads should be limited to small portions.

 Yogurt that contains lactobacillus acidophilus should be eaten daily.
 Raw garlic is also extremely beneficial.
 Fresh vegetables including onions, ginger root, cabbage, broccoli, and sea veggies should be consumed in large amounts.
 Diet should also include poultry, sea food, olive oil, eggs, brown rice, buckwheat, barley, millet, soy, tofu, rice cakes, and green drinks.

 Oregano, thyme, peppermint, yellowroot, barberry, chamomile, and/or rosemary tea should be taken throughout the recovery period.
 Black walnut extract is recommended and shows excellent results.
 Evening primrose oil, licorice, echinacea extract, grapefruit seed extract, bromelain (from pineapples), red marine algae, zinc, aloe vera juice, and milk thistle extract may also bring relief.
 Everyone is different so experiment to see what works best.